Barking Dogs Never Bite

 Barking Dogs Never Bite (플란다스의 개, also known as A Higher Animal and Dog of Flanders) is a 2000 South Korean independent dark comedy film directed and co-written by Bong Joon Ho in his directorial debut.
 The film's Korean title is satirically named after the 1872 novel A Dog of Flanders, a European pet story that is very popular in parts of East Asia.

-Barking Dogs Never Bite stars Lee Sung-jae as an out-of-work college professor who is irritated by the sound of barking dogs in his apartment building and resorts to kidnapping and killing them.
+Barking Dogs Never Bite stars Lee Sung-jae as an out-of-work academic who is irritated by the sound of barking dogs in his apartment building and resorts to kidnapping and killing them.
 Meanwhile, a young woman who works at the apartment complex (played by Bae Doona) decides to investigate the matter after she starts receiving notices from tenants about the missing dogs.